dariasmyr/dariasmyr/README.md

 <a href="https://identix.space/" target="_new"><strong>Identix.Space</strong></a> is the platform for educational quests
 for learning essential Web3 skills, creating NFTs, and using safely decentralized finance.

-- <strong>Responsibilities:</strong>
+### Responsibilities

--- Wireframes and mockups
+- Wireframes and mockups
--- SQL querying and analysis
+- SQL querying and analysis

-- <strong>Milestones:</strong>
+### Milestones

--- Developed website elements and separate pages from the requirements perspective.
+- Developed website elements and separate pages from the requirements perspective.

 ---